Arrah Hile Chhapra Hile Baliya Hilela: 2019 film version

 The song was recreated for the Bollywood film Jabariya Jodi starting Sidharth Malhotra and Parineeti Chopra.

 2020 remix

 The song is recreated as independent album by Ritesh Pandey.

 This song was also recreated in the Bhojpuri film "Bitiya Sada Suhagan Raha" starring Rani Chatterjee kritn ajitesh and sung by Kalpana Patowary in an album.

+The song get it most of popularity in its remix version.